nikitax44/hyprkool/README.md

 # Hyprkool
-An opinionated [Hyprland](https://github.com/hyprwm/Hyprland) plugin that tries to replicate the feel of KDE activities and grid layouts.
+An opinionated tool for [Hyprland](https://github.com/hyprwm/Hyprland) that tries to replicate the feel of KDE activities and grid layouts.

 ### Demo Video
 Check out our [demo video](https://youtu.be/tim5r6Yo6TA) to see Hyprkool in action: